-When talking about how to create successful direct mail, there is always a huge emphasis on the benefits of using personalisation within it.
+When discussing how to create successful direct mail, there is always a huge emphasis on the benefits of using personalisation.

 It’s a fact that people are far more likely to buy from you if they feel that they are familiar with your brand and can trust you, which can be done by building a relationship through how you communicate within your direct mail campaigns.

 There are many ways you can add that personal touch to your direct mail.

 Many of these are simple techniques, like using the customer’s name to address them, which is much more personal than ‘homeowner’, and including personalised product recommendations so that the customer will feel like your company is taking a genuine interest in their purchase habits.